brainiac19/paste-latex-to-onenote-ahk/README.md

  I've been constantly running into situations where it might not work and been working around problems.
 And since it's just an ahk script, various user environment might cause different outcome.
 It's advised to test it in a new section to see it if it works, new page is not enough!

 # Usage
- Copy Latex, move the caret to desired location, hit Ctrl+Space to paste as equation.

- If you would like to make the script do the copying step for you, remove the ; at the beginning of line 15: Send ^c

- This way, you can just type Latex inside Onenote, select it, and Ctrl+Space to convert to equation.
+ Type Latex and select it, hit Ctrl+Space to replace Latex with equation.

+ You can also copy Latex from somewhere else, move the text cursor to chosen destination, and hit Ctrl+Space to paste as equation.
+But make sure nothings is selected in onenote when you convert copied Latex, because if there is anything selected, it will be treated as the Latex that you want to convert and replace whatever is already copied.

 # Advantage(s)
  - Free :)